Donerkebap13/DonerComponents/README.md

 - **Prefab system** to reuse and compose more complex hierarchies.
 - A **JSON parsing system** to load your prefabs/entities/scenes from disk.
 - **178 Unit Tests (and counting) ensures that everything should work as expected.**

+## Disclaimer
+**DonerECS doesn't pretend to be a cache friendly Entity-Component System.** It's not based on Systems either.
+In DonerECS each component has it's own Update method, and also others such as Init(), Activate(), Deactivate() and so on.
+The way of sharing information around is through messages.
+If you are not familiar with this way of working, I recommend you to have a look to the [Example Project](#example) or the  [Tutorial](#tutorial)  and give it a try!

 ## Downloading